Prabhavatigupta: Later life

-Prabhavatigupta remained active in public life for a couple decades after the end of her regency.
-We find her making a grant in the 19th year of the reign of her son Pravarasena II (c.420-455), where she is called "mother of the illustrious Maharajas Damodarasena and Pravarasena".
+Prabhavatigupta remained active in public life for a few decades after the end of her regency.
+We find her making a grant in the 19th year of the reign of her son Pravarasena II (c.420–455), where she is called "mother of the illustrious Maharajas Damodarasena and Pravarasena".
 She was still alive four years later, when Pravarasena II made a grant for the spiritual welfare of both himself and his mother in this life and the next.
-In the Patna Museum Plate, all the religious merit from Pravarasena's donation is said to accrue to the Queen Mother.
-Prabhavatigupta seems to have deeply concerned herself with religious matters, as she is described as a devotee of Bhagavat (Vishnu) and issued a charter from the feet of her tutelary deity Ramagirisvamin, identified with the deity at Ramtek near Nagpur.
+In the Patna Museum Plate, all religious merit from Pravarasena's donation is said to accrue to the Queen Mother.
+Prabhavatigupta seems to have concerned herself deeply with religious matters.
+She is described as a devotee of Bhagavat (Vishnu), and she issued a charter from the feet of her tutelary deity Ramagirisvamin, identified with the deity at Ramtek near Nagpur.